 All assignments can be found on the CC Student Portal Open LMS.
-Save your written assignments to your computer or flash drive as either an .rtf file or doc.x and then upload it the Open LMS.
+Save your assignment to your computer or flash drive as either an .rtf file or doc.x, and then upload to the LMS.

-Exams will be give during class time and will be based on the textbook reading assignments and in-class lectures.
+Exams will be given during class time and based on the textbook reading assignments and in-class lectures.